robjhyndman/robjhyndman.com/publications/johnson-and-kotz-eds-leading-personalities-in-the-statistical-sciences-from-the-seventeenth-century-to-the-present/index.md

 author: Rob J Hyndman
 Status: Published
 date: 1998-07-15 08:35:09+00:00
-title: 'Book review of "Leading personalities in the Statistical Sciences: from the seventeenth century to the present" (Johnson and Kotz, 1998)'
+title: "Book review of \"Leading personalities in the statistical sciences: from the seventeenth century to the present\" (Kotz and Johnson, 1998)"
 categories: Book reviews
 tags:
 - history